-Bake on a day when you plan to be at home.
-You’ll not spend too long on the actual making, but you’ll need to allow for it to rise, then shape and bake the bread.
+This is such an easy dough to make.
+You’ll not spend too long on the actual making and then you can pop it in the fridge until you are ready to use it.
+Just add a range of toppings.
 This is one of the breads that students make in my bread making class and it always proves very popular.

-- Fresh yeast – available from most supermarket bakery counters but you will have to ask.
+- Fresh or dried yeast.
+Fresh yeast is available from most supermarket bakery counters but you will have to ask.

 - Fresh herbs.
 Use what you might have in the garden, or buy fresh.
 Whilst a traditional pesto uses basil, any of the “soft” herbs will do.
 I’d not use rosemary for example as it rather robust.